cromulus/ha-reminders-api/custom_components/reminders_api/README.md

 ### Integration won't connect

-1. Verify the reminders-api server is running:
+1. Verify the reminders-cli server is running on your Mac:
    ```bash
    curl http://localhost:8080/lists
    ```